w3c/did-wg/WorkMode/index.md

 more details.
 Other mailing lists may be set up for task forces or other sub-committees; signing up to those list must be done manually.

-Participation from the Public (i.e., non group members), via our Public e-mail lists is also welcome, provided comments, contributions, etc., are consistent with the [W3C Patent Policy](https://www.w3.org/TR/patent-policy/).
+Participation from the Public (i.e., non group members) via our Public e-mail lists is also welcome, provided comments, contributions, etc., are consistent with the [W3C Patent Policy](https://www.w3.org/TR/patent-policy/).